CougarTasker/reinforcement-learning-msci-project/notes/diary.md

    - Implemented the Q-learning agent with
    - Added simultaneous agents to speed up learning
    - Added opening to project report
+ - (Thu 30)
+   - Improved Interim Report
+   - Fifth meeting with Anand
+     - Anand noticed how the simultaneous agents deviated for the literature
+ - (Fri 01) Refactor
+   - Removed the simultaneous agents feature
+   - focused on Improving performance in other ways:
+     - Split MVC across different processes to avoid the GIL
+     - Improved rendering approach with Pillow no more odd layout and widgets
+   - Started making presentation
+ - (Sat 02)
+   - Completed presentation slides
+   - Practised presentation

+## Week 12 (08/12/23)
+ - (Mon 04)
+   - Practised presentation
+   - Gave presentation
+ - (Fri 08)
+   - Prepared work for Interim submission